eureadit/reading-experience-ontology/README.md

 Similarly with the reading agent, REO introduce the concept of STATE_OF_MEDIUM (the partition of the dynamic features of a medium).
 ALTERATION is a specialisation of the STATE_OF_MEDIUM used to represent the modifications of the medium, such as notes, marginalia or damage.

 ### The reading process
+The reading process is implemented considering three key distinctions:

+1. The process as whole, the READING
+2. The individual sessions in which the reader is engaged in, the SESSION
+3. the events causing a reponse from the reader, the EXPERIENCE

+In this vision, EXPERIENCEs occur during SESSIONs and SESSIONs occur during a READING.
+All of them concern the same reader and reading resource but describe different aspects of a reading process:

+- EXPERIENCE are source of EFFECTs
+- SESSIONS and READING can have PREMISEs and OUTCOMEs
+- DISPOSITIONs are related to sets of SESSIONS and READING

+Lastly, the socio-physical-environmental context of reading is described using the concept of EVENT.